 To help answer this question, imagine what the purchasing for a fictional car manufacturer called Spaceman Automobiles looks like.
 It’s way ahead of its time.
 But back to the difference between direct and indirect spend.

+Direct spend is all the purchases of goods and services directly involved in the manufacturing of a product.
 To make all those cars, Spaceman Auto needs a lot of materials.
-Direct spend is all the purchases of goods and services directly involved in the manufacturing of a product.
-In this case, that means everything from the bolts to the timing belts are part of direct spend as well as the direct raw materials, like the aluminum they use to make the car frame.
+Everything from the bolts to the timing belts are part of direct spend as well as the direct raw materials, like the aluminum they use to make the car frame.
 All that is part of direct spend.

 Of course, to make and sell its cars, Spaceman Automobiles needs a whole ecosystem of supporting teams, from IT to brand marketing.
 And that’s what indirect spend is: it relates to every purchase not directly related to the manufacturing of the product.
 So think, IT support, office supplies (thanks, Dunder Mifflin), cafeteria supplies, garden services, etc.